kmouad/ToDoListTest/Readme.md

-To do list web application evelopped with django in python
+To do list web application developped with django in python

-To have all requierents packages, execute this comande after downloading the project: pip install -r requirement.txt
+To have all requirements packages, execute this comande after downloading the project: pip install -r requirement.txt